 Tukuze Kilifi – Growing Trees & Livelihoods in Coastal Kenya

-In January 2024, ETG Climate Solutions joined forces with Empowering Farmers Foundation (EFF) for the Kenyan launch of the ETG Emerging Farmer Carbon Abatement Program.
+In January 2024, ETG Climate Solutions joined forces with Empowering Farmers Foundation (EFF) to launch the ETG Emerging Farmer Carbon Abatement Program in Kenya.

-The new project, called Tukuze Kilifi (which means Grow Kilifi in Swahili), aims to plant one million trees in one year and improve the livelihoods of 12,500 households in the Kenya coastal region.
-Small-scale farmers are being introduced to a unique cashew agroforestry model, including moringa, indigenous trees and finger millet.
+The project, called Tukuze Kilifi (which means Grow Kilifi in Swahili), is planting over 2.5 million trees during the 2024 and 2025 planting seasons, to improve the livelihoods of 30,000 households in Kenya’s coastal region.
+Small-scale farmers are being introduced to a unique agroforestry model that integrates cashew, moringa, indigenous trees, and finger millet.

 Agricultural Productivity: Enhance agricultural productivity through sustainable and climate-smart practices, improved access to quality seeds, fertilisers, and modern technologies, and training for small-scale farmers. b.
 Irrigation and Water Management: Promote water conservation techniques, efficient irrigation systems, and integrated water resource management to ensure a reliable water supply for agriculture. c.
 Diversification: Encourage crop diversification to enhance food availability and household nutrition by promoting the cultivation of smart food crops and high-value crops for increased income generation. d.
 Storage and Distribution: Strengthen post-harvest management and improve storage infrastructure to reduce household food losses; and promote efficient aggregation systems for improved inputs distribution and access to markets. e.
 Market Linkages & Financial Services: Support the establishment or farmer cooperatives/ organisations for effective produce aggregation and market linkages, and provide technical assistance to enable small-scale producers to access domestic and international markets and financial services, fostering income generation and economic growth. f.
 Skills Training and Capacity Building: Facilitate agronomic training, entrepreneurship development, and business management skills to enhance the capacity of smallholder farmers and communities to generate sustainable incomes.